Core Virtual Team

 Ravi Dwivedi, Ph.D.
 (Proteomics)

-14 years of basic and clinical science research experience from the University of Manitoba, Canada.
-Ph.D. in redox-enzyme identification and characterization from Goettingen University, Germany and undergraduate in Biomedical Engineering from IIT-Bombay, India.
+15 years of basic and clinical science research experience from the University of Manitoba, Canada, Ph.D. from Goettingen University, Germany, and undergraduate in Biomedical Engineering from IIT-Bombay, India.
 Contributed to a range of clinical research projects related to protein discovery, validation, modification, and characterization.

 3 years of Bio-Medical Industry experience (clinical biochemistry & online clinical trials).
 Multi-disciplinary training in Biotechnology, Biomedical Engineering, Protein Biochemistry, Analytical Chemistry, Bioinformatics, in-Silico Modeling, and Systems Biology.
 Co-authored articles in journals such as Clinical Proteomics, Arthritis Research, and Therapy, Analytical Chemistry, Proteomics Clinical Application, The Pharmacogenomics Journal.

 Expertise and experience to converge clinical and biomedical science.
 Completed MD from the University of Manitoba & doing residency from Schulich School of Medicine & Dentistry, Western University, London, ON.